As of April 17, 2023, I currently have openings for a few new clients. Please see the Openings & Insurance page prior to requesting an appointment.

 I treat children 12+ years-old & adults

-I'm a psychodynamic therapist who sometimes integrates CBT techniques
+I'm a psychodynamic therapist who also finds EMDR highly effective and sometimes integrates CBT techniques

 Top issues in my practice: Anxiety, Bipolar Disorder, Depression, Gender Dysphoria, Immigration/Refugee stress, LGBTQ+ stigmatization/relationship issues, Posttraumatic Stress Disorder (PTSD), other trauma issues